-Deleted: Copyright 2000 by Nan McKay & Associates¶ To be reprinted only with permission of Nan McKay & Associates Unlimited copies may be made for internal use¶ the same capacity as the directors of a corporation.
-The board of commissioners establishes policies under which the PHA conducts business and ensures that those policies are followed by PHA staff.
+Commissioners are appointed in accordance with state housing law and generally serve in the same capacity as the directors of a corporation.
+The board of commissioners establishes policies under which the PHA-HACFM conducts business and ensures that those policies are followed by PHA-HACFM staff.
 The board is responsible for preserving and expanding the agency's resources and assuring the agency's continued viability and success.
-Formal actions of the PHA are taken through written resolutions, adopted by the board and entered into the official records of the PHA
+Formal actions of the PHA-HACFM are taken through written resolutions, adopted by the board and entered into the official records of the PHA-HACFM.

-The principal staff member of the PHA is the Executive Director (E.D.), who is selected and hired by the board.
-The E.D. oversees the day-to-day operations of the PHA and is directly responsible for carrying out the policies established by the commissioners.
-The E.D.'s duties include hiring, training, and supervising the PHA's staff, as well as budgeting and financial planning for the agency.
+The principal staff member of the PHA-HACFM is the Executive Director (E.D.), who is selected and hired by the board.
+The E.D. oversees the day-to-day operations of the PHA-HACFM and is directly responsible for carrying out the policies established by the commissioners.
+The E.D.'s duties include hiring, training, and supervising the PHA's-HACFM's staff, as well as budgeting and financial planning for the agency.
 Additionally, the ED is charged with ensuring compliance with federal and state laws and program mandates.